Affiliate Agreement

 The competent supervisory authority shall be determined in accordance with clause 13 of the EU SCCs.

-3.1.
-Rights granted to data subjects under this Addendum may be enforced by the data subject against the data importer.
+Data subjects may enforce rights under this Addendum against the data importer.

 V. Warranties